Make the Most of Your Money: Invest Your HSA Funds

 If you put your money into a savings-type of HSA, you will save a lot less money over the long term.
 Let’s take a look at a hypothetical five year example:

-- Your annual contribution: $3,600 (the 2021 annual contribution limit for an individual), paid at the beginning of the year
+- Your annual contribution: $3,600, paid at the beginning of the year

 - Your annual spend on qualified medical expenses: $1,800 in the first year, and the equivalent in subsequent years